 She also becomes a leader with natural grace.

 I especially enjoyed a plot in volume 2 in which she starts to fall head over heels for a boy.
 But she never loses herself.
 She’s so much stronger than any teenage girl I ever knew.
 Mentally and physically.
+She’s a perfect role model for the younger audience for which she is aimed.

 There are a couple of cliffhangers by the end of this run and I’m curious to see where it goes from here.
 I need to do a little reading guide research because I think it’s about to tie into a much larger story line and it might be one of those cases where many lines have to be read at once to get the full story.
 Sigh, comics.

 Regardless, Kamala Khan, Ms Marvel, is one to look out for.
-She’s a new hero on the Marvel scene but she’s super powerful in all of the ways one can be powerful and she has a very bright future ahead of her.
+She’s a newer hero on the Marvel scene but she’s super powerful in all of the ways one can be powerful and she has a very bright future ahead of her.

 This is a new character who’s definitely worth getting into.